Frontera I Border- A living monument

 Popular “corrido” song, author unknown

-The piece corresponds to the fourth volume of the research on “Endangered Human Movements” *,a long-term research carried out by choreographer Amanda Piña on the current loss of planetary cultural and biological diversity.
+The piece corresponds to the fourth volume of the research on “Endangered Human Movements” *,a long-term research carried out by choreographer Amanda Piña on the current loss of planetary bio-cultural diversity.

-Rooted in an ancient pre-Hispanic dance form that was later used by the Spanish Crown, (Casa Austria /Habsburg) to develop the conquest of Mexico as a “Danza de Conquista”, ( a Conquest Dance), with re -enactments of the battles in Europe between Mors and Christians.
+Rooted in an ancient pre-Hispanic dance form that was implemented by the Spanish Crown, (Casa Austria /Habsburg) to develop the conquest of Mexico as a “Danza de Conquista”, ( a Conquest Dance), re -enacting the battles in Europe between Mors and Christians.

-This old dance is practiced and actualized today by a group of youngsters from Matamoros, Tamaulipas ( MX) at the border between Mexico and the U.S. in a context where extreme violence, narco traffic, militarization, and cheap labor industries meet.
+This old dance is practiced and actualized during the 1990’s by a group of youngsters from Matamoros, Tamaulipas ( MX) at the border between Mexico and the U.S. Led by dance leader Rodrigo de la Torre, the dance is practiced today, in a context where extreme violence, narco traffic, militarization, and cheap labor industries meet.

 If race is a mark carried on a body of a certain position in History, to unsettle the hegemony of that history is central to the development of this work which looks at “traditional” dance as a repertoire of inscriptions where many narrations intertwine, encoding a continues movement of resistance to all forms of oppression and dispossession.